datastax/dc-failover-demo/README.md

 As a result, for new incoming requests the load balancer will route traffic to service instances in the healthy zones.
-Application service instances using Apache Cassandra nodes from AZs that were not impacted will not experience errors derived from the loss of connectivity to the failed nodes and the DataStax Drivers will attempt to reconnect in the background while using the set of live nodes as coordinators for the queries while the failed nodes are offline.
+Application service instances using Apache Cassandra nodes from AZs that were not impacted will not experience errors derived from the loss of connectivity to the failed nodes and the drivers will attempt to reconnect in the background while using the set of live nodes as coordinators for the queries while the failed nodes are offline.